 - Patients are encouraged to use out-of-pocket cost, quality and patient safety information together to make an informed healthcare purchasing decision.
 Hospital-specific quality and patient safety information is publicly available at www.verifymicare.org.

 Hospital costs for patients vary for a number of reasons.

 - Every patient’s case is unique and requires varying levels of care and specific caregivers making no two patient experiences, even for the same services, the same.

 - The price a patient sees on their hospital bill reflects not just the specific care team who treated them, but also overall operational costs that keep the hospital running 24 hours a day, 365 days a year.

 - Each hospital’s cost and charge structure vary for a variety of reasons including patient complexity; types of services offered; local labor cost; supply and equipment cost; buildings, utility, and maintenance cost; community service programs offered; and other factors.

 - Hospitals provide services to meet individual patient needs 24/7/365, provide free or discounted care to low-income patients, and are paid less than cost for services provide to patients covered by governmental insurance programs such as Medicare and Medicaid.

-To view the Chargemaster for BCMH hospital, please acknowledge and click the statement below:
+To view the Pricing Transparency File for BCMH hospital, please acknowledge and click the statement below: